SeanJM/Peach/README.md

 #### This script requires jQuery to work and it is included

 ### TEMPLATES
-Templates are `template-name
+Templates are ``template-name

-so, to add a template to a page, simply include the script and add `template
+To add a template to a page, simply include the script and add `template

 #### PASSING VALUES
 #### Single Values